 Sometimes it can feel like you’re in a race.
 Your friends have babies sleeping through the night and you want one, too.
 The pressure mounts as your baby gets older while well-meaning friends and family ask the same question every time they see you: “Is she sleeping through the night yet?”
-You know that if you don’t answer “yes”, you will hear it again: “Just let her cry.
-Worked for me.” or, in my case, it was: “It’s because you’re breastfeeding.”
-You might be tempted to say “yes”, even if she isn’t sleeping through the night, just to spare yourself the torment.
+If you don’t answer “yes”, you know will hear it again: “Just let her cry.
+Worked for me.”
+Or, in my case, it was: “It’s because you’re breastfeeding.”
+It might be tempting to say “yes”, even if she isn’t sleeping through the night, just to spare yourself the torment.
 You feel like all your friends got a hare and you got a tortoise.

 As a parent, it’s sometimes hard to have that confidence to know that there is nothing wrong with your baby AND there is nothing wrong with your parenting.
 All babies are different and just because your neighbor’s baby was sleeping all night at 3 months old doesn’t mean yours can too.
 And, just because my son can count to 20 (mostly) at two years old doesn’t mean all two year olds can.
 Just like my four year old can’t really draw a picture of a person, some of his friends can.
 Where my older son excels in reading and math, he needs to work on his fine motor skills.
 And, just like your 10 month old might still need a night feeding, some of your 4 month olds don’t.

 What makes your baby a tortoise or a hare when it comes to sleep?

 In my experience with my clients, there are four main family types:

 • Slow to Adapt baby (tortoise) with hares as parents

 • Highly adaptable babies (hares) with tortoises as parents